 Water temperature determines the two most basic aquarium classifications: tropical versus cold water.
 Most fish and plant species tolerate only a limited temperature range; tropical aquaria, with an average temperature of about 25 °C (77 °F), are much more common.
 Cold water aquaria are for fish that are better suited to a cooler environment.
 More important than the range is consistency; most organisms are not accustomed to sudden changes in temperatures, which can cause shock and lead to disease.[49]
 Water temperature can be regulated with a thermostat and heater (or cooler).

-[edit] Nitrogen cycle
+[edit] Nitrogen

 The nitrogen cycle in an aquarium